alanvardy/alanvardy/README.md

 My name is Alan Vardy; I am a Product-minded Senior Developer living on the beautiful West Coast of Canada.

 I love working remotely on backend Elixir services and enjoy playing with Rust in my free time.
 I pride myself on being a high-output individual contributor who leaves code better than he finds it and actively improves the overall health of codebases.
+I enjoy contributing beyond myself through project management and technical leadership because the most challenging part of this work is the people, not the code!

 Some of my values:
 - Code quality and tests help us ship faster, not slower 🚢